 In this day and age of having multiple social media profiles and loads of different places to display your photos online, is it still a big deal to have a website?
 The short answer: YES.

 The problem with displaying your work on social media is that you don’t own the space.
 You have little to no control over how it looks and works and you are basically just a part of the noise – all of which makes it hard to compete for a potential client’s attention.
-So the smart approach is to think of the social media websites as one of your methods of advertising and your website as the best way to display your work.
+That’s why domain names and website hosting for photographers is so important.
+Think of social media websites as one of your methods of advertising and your website as the best way to display your work.
 Think of it as your online portfolio, if you will.

 But before you build a website, you need a name for it.
 In web-speak that’s called a domain name, or your address on the internet.
 It is the way that people will hopefully remember how to find you.